Friday, November 12, 2010

 SCENE XXXII: MR. KIM’S TOWNHOUSE – MORNING

-Oh poor Mr. Kim!
+Oh poor Mr. Kim.
 Note the hilarity of walking into the ruins of his mansion!
-Laugh at the comical situation of him once again being burned by the St. Elmo’s kids.
-Encountering Wendy and Howie sleeping on his stairway, instead of whipping out his Korean samjeongdo sword and slicing off their heads in one “Huwah!”, he asks them: “Where is Kirby Keager?”
+Laugh at the comical situation of him once again being burned by the St. Elmo’s kids!
+Encountering Wendy and Howie sleeping on his stairway, instead of whipping out his samjeongdo and slicing off their heads in one swift motion, he asks them: “Where is Kirby Keager?”
 Wend tells him meekly: “He took my new car.”
 Kim suddenly realizes who he’s dealing with.
-His chauffeur lies in a coke stupor on the couch, blood dripping out of her nose…

 SCENE XXXIII: SKI CABIN – MORNING

-After all the bullshirt Kirbo the Kockblocker has put him through, this doctor guy named Guy seems pretty cool and patient and polite -- although the quicker he can get this idiot's car jumped the the quicker he can ger back to "prescribing" plenty of bedrest for Miss Biberman.
+After all the bullshirt Kirbo the Kockblocker has put him through, this doctor guy named Guy seems pretty cool and patient and polite.
 But why does he go and get a camera to take a picture of them?
 Why does he leave his beautiful young doctor-slash-fashion model alone with this unbalanced stalker?

-Again, the scene -- if you really break it down -- makes no sense.
+Again, the scene makes nada sense.
 But this is par for the course.
-Nothing HAS to make sense by this point.
-In fact, Kirby's whole storyline -- which, if you recall from our previous studies -- was the basis for the original short story that later became the basis for the S.E.F. screenplay.
+Nothing has to make sense by this point.
+In fact, Kirby's whole storyline – which, if you recall from our previous studies – was the basis for the original short story that later became the basis for the S.E.F. screenplay.
 And yet it was almost cut out by the studio execs.
-The only thing that saved it, according to the St. Elmo's Lorebook, was the overwhelmingly positive audience reaction to test screenings when Kirbo finally grabs Dale and gives her a huge passionate smooch.
-It is a Yahoo! moment to be sure, like when Billy from Cobra Kai gets his face kicked in at the end of The Karate Kid.
+The only thing that saved it, according to St. Elmo's lore, was the overwhelmingly positive audience reaction to test screenings when Kirbo finally grabs Dale and gives her a huge passionate smooch.
+It is a yahoo moment to be sure, like when Billy from Cobra Kai gets his face kicked in at the end of The Karate Kid.

-And so, with triumphant music behind him, Kirbo drives his Grand Thefted auto into the sunrise, laughing maniacally despite the ruins of people's lives (including his own) he has left in his wake.
+And so, with triumphant music behind him, Kirbo drives his Grand Thefted auto towards the wintry sunrise, laughing maniacally despite the ruins of people's lives (including his own) he has left in his wake.

 Thus endeth Kirbo's story arc.
 "Later, dude!"